American psychologist and educator

-Granville Stanley Hall was a pioneering American psychologist and educator.
-His interests focused on childhood development and evolutionary theory.
+Granville Stanley Hall was a pioneering American psychologist and educator who earned the first doctorate in psychology awarded in the United States of America at Harvard College in the nineteenth century.
+His interests focused on human life span development and evolutionary theory.
 Hall was the first president of the American Psychological Association and the first president of Clark University.
 A Review of General Psychology survey, published in 2002, ranked Hall as the 72nd most cited psychologist of the 20th century, in a tie with Lewis Terman.

 This paper list is powered by the following services: